Welcome to today's edition of the Rush 24-7 podcast.

 Look at the things that make it usually a total deal breaker.

-It involves usually someone burning every bridge he she ever had to challenge an incumbent that's always messy.
+It involves usually someone burning every bridge he, she ever had to challenge an incumbent that's always messy.

-It involves blood on the walls, oh my God, that again, Hillary versus Obama again, oh my heavens.
+Oh my God, that again, Hillary versus Obama again.

 Because maybe it's the only way they fend off disaster.